sugaaloop/bobhennessey-dev/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy

+deploys to gcp app engine using cloud build builds are triggered by tags pushed to github, where the first character of the tag is a digit

+    git push origin x.y.z

 ## Running unit tests